Confidentiality and Privacy

 Measles, Mumps and Rubella

-Meningitis
+Meningitis Information/Vaccination

 Varicella

-Tetanus–Diphtheria (Td) or Tetanus–Diphtheria–Acellular Pertussis (Tdap)
+Tetanus–Diphtheria–Acellular Pertussis (Tdap)

 Tuberculosis Testing

 Students with a positive TB test must submit an x-ray report dictated by a radiologist in English within 12 months of arrival (and after the positive test).
 Students must also provide documentation by a health care provider that the student is free of symptoms of tuberculosis.
 If the individual has received treatment for tuberculosis infection (latent or active) then treatment records should also be provided.
+SHS may provide a TB symptom screening questionnaire for completion.

-Students in academic programs that involve patient contact are required to undergo a yearly tuberculosis risk assessment and may need periodic/targeted TB testing in accordance with NYS and CDC recommendations.
-Students that conduct research with tuberculosis may require more frequent assessment and testing.
+Students in the MD program will have a subsequent yearly tuberculosis risk assessment and may need periodic/targeted TB testing in accordance with NYS and CDC recommendations.

 Periodic Health Assessments